 With Classic Media, acquired for $155 million, DreamWorks Animation gets more than 6,100 episodes of animated and live- action TV shows, along with comic books and some rights to the Golden Books library.
 Characters include The Lone Ranger, George of the Jungle and Frosty the Snowman.

 In addition to film potential, the content also offers the possibility of DreamWorks Animation television channels, Katzenberg said.

-“We continue to see a migration to new forms of delivery and new forms of consumption,” said Katzenberg, who bypassed traditional pay cable outlets last year and reached a streaming agreement for his movies with Netflix Inc. (NFLX)
+“We continue to see a migration to new forms of delivery and new forms of consumption,” said Katzenberg, who bypassed traditional pay cable outlets last year and reached a streaming agreement for his movies with Netflix Inc. (NFLX:US)